Administrative and Procurement Officer - P3

 Teamwork: Works collaboratively with colleagues to achieve organizational goals; Solicits input by genuinely valuing others’ ideas and expertise; is willing to learn from others; Places team agenda before personal agenda; Supports and acts in accordance with final group decision, even when such decisions may not entirely reflect own position; Shares credit for team accomplishments and accepts joint responsibility for team shortcomings.

 Education: Advanced university degree (Master’s degree or equivalent) in business administration, public administration, commerce or a related field is required.
 A first-level university degree in combination with two additional years of qualifying work experience may be accepted in lieu of the advanced university degree.
-Certified by an internationally recognized procurement certification authority (CIPS Level 4 or equivalent).
+Certified by an internationally recognized procurement certification authority (CIPS Level 4 or equivalent is a requirement).

 Experience: A minimum of five years of progressively responsible experience in procurement, contract management, administration or related area is required.